scalatron/scalatron/Scalatron/doc/markdown/Scalatron Pluggable Games.md

 ### Implement The `Game` Trait

-Implement a class `scalatron.myGame.Game` that implements the `scalatron.core.Game` trait, like so:
+Implement a class `scalatron.Game` (or `scalatron.myGame.Game` if you want a custom package - it does not matter) that implements the `scalatron.core.Game` trait, like so:

-    package scalatron.myGame
+    package scalatron

     case object Game extends scalatron.core.Game {
         ...
     }

 ### Implement A `GameFactory` Class

 Implement a class `scalatron.GameFactory`, like so:

     package scalatron

     class GameFactory { def create() = scalatron.myGame.Game }

 ### Implement Additional Classes

 Flesh out the functionality of your `Game` implementation, starting with the method `runVisually()`.
-Please check out the example code of the `ScalatronDemoGame` for details.
+Please check out the example code of the `ScalatronDemoGame` and the outline of the overally architecture above for details.